 360-degree video is the latest way to truly capture your surroundings and it’s changing the way people engage with video.
 Specially made 360-degree cameras record the full 360 x 180-degree field of view with this footage then processed into a spherical video that requires viewers to literally explore the many angles captured.
 As an emerging and game-changing technology, it’s important to know what cameras are up to the job.

 The first purely spherical camera to hit the market, the Bublcam promises no blind spots and is leading the charge in advancing virtual reality.
 Equipped with real-time stitching software and a companion mobile app, Bublcam is literally bursting the bubble of panoramic video technology.

-From the company that brought us the indestructible mobile, comes OZO, a soon to be released 360 degree camera that comes equipped with spatial audio, 3D video and eight precisely placed lenses with 2K by 2K senses.
-To top it all off, it looks to bare the industrial strength Nokia are renowned for.
+From the company that brought us the indestructible mobile, comes OZO, a soon to be released 360-degree camera that comes equipped with spatial audio, 3D video and eight precisely placed lenses with 2K by 2K senses.
+To top it all off, it looks too bare the industrial strength Nokia is renowned for.

 Ricoh Theta S

 Able to capture 30 frames per second, record videos up to 25 minutes long and live streaming HD videos, the Ricoh Theta S is a very capable 360-degree camera with a slick, slim design.